Methu04/MethuO4/README.md

 ---

 ## ⚡ Fun Fact
 I thrive in full-stack chaos and love breaking problems into clean solutions.
-Whether it's debugging an API call or styling a button—I'm all in!
+Whether it's debugging an API call or styling a button.
+I'm all in 🎉!

 ---